RakeshM7/DPIL-BERT/README.md

 Executing BERT:

+NOTE : Steps 2 to 6 are not necessary as the data path is hardcoded to be in the default directory 0.Save the dataset in Google drive
 1. Open BERT.ipynb file in Google colabaratory.
 2. Enter the task and language name.
-3. << Not required >> Specify the datapath of where the training data is. ( here the data path is hardcoded)
+3. Specify the datapath of where the training data is.
-4. << Not required >> Specify the path of the testdata if prompted; by default, the testdata is fetched from testdata folder.
+4. Specify the path of the testdata if prompted; by default, the testdata is fetched from testdata folder.
-5. << Not required >> Specify where the model has to be saved; by default, the model is saved in model folder.
+5. Specify where the model has to be saved; by default, the model is saved in model folder.
-6. << Not required >> Specify where the results has to be saved;
+6. Specify where the results has to be saved;
 7. Change the learning rate and number of epochs if you wish to.
 8. Run all the blocks: Runtime -> Run all
 9. The result file is saved as text file(.txt) in results folder and reults are returned in logits ( will be converted to probabilities in final execution code).

 Classification:

 After all the algorithms return the results , the results are fetched and processed as required for classification.

-1.
-<<TODO>>
+How the results are predicted and classified?

+The probability scores of each of the algorithm is compared.
+The highest probability score is taken and the prediction corresponding to that probability score if considered as the output.

+Consider a example for task1 for a sequence,
+  1. BERT score of a prediction is 0.12 for P and 0.88 for NP
+  2. Seq2Seq score is 0.67 for P and 0.33 for NP
+  3. USE score is 0.11 for P and 0.89 for NP.
+Since USE score for NP is the highest compared to the other scores, the output class label is taken as non-paraphrase.
+Similarly the output is computed in task2.

+Classifier execution:

+1.Specify the path where the output files are saved and execute the program.
+Runtime -> Run all

+The output reults will be displayed with accuracy and confusion matrix.